A million dollar smile is great and all, but what about getting one as an adult?

 Do WonderSmile and Smile Direct have aggressive upsells?

 Not really.
-You could argue that Smile Direct has a soft one because the first bottle of whitening is free but you have to buy subsequent ones.
-But since there is no obligation to buy additional bottles once the first one is gone, it can’t be classified as a true “upsell.”
+You could argue that Smile Direct has a soft one because the first bottle of whitening is free, but since there is no obligation to buy additional bottles once the first one is gone, it can’t be classified as a true “upsell.”

 How do I know if at-home aligners are right for me?